Making the Most out of a Rainy Day at Walt Disney World

 - Downtown Disney (renamed Disney Springs in 2017)

 - Hotel Hop

 Downtown Disney, which is soon getting a facelift, has a wide range of things to appeal to every age group.
 There is an AMC theatre that shows all of the latest movies, even the non-Disney ones.
 This is not your average run of the mill movie theatre it also serves real meals.
 There is also the world's largest Disney store.
 This store is broken up into several connecting stores that are themed: boys, girls, house items, mens, women's, and so on.
 Be forewarned it is almost impossible to not get lost in this store so make sure to keep a close eye on all children.
-One of the best activities for a rainy day is Disney Quest.
-Imagine a five story interactive theme park filled with old arcade games and 3-D rides and you have Disney Quest.
-Time literally seems to stand still and it doesn't matter if its raining cats and dogs outside.
+What is now called Disney Springs is continually evolving.
+There are so many shops, many are even under cover, and different bars and restaurants.
+There really is something for everyone.

 Each Disney resort has activities.
 Most often these activities go unused because people either don't know about them or are too busy at the parks.
 Arcades can be found at most of the resorts.
 Nearly all resorts now offer DVD rental programs, which are free for DVC members.
-And of course each room has cable equipped with all the Disney Channels.
+And of course each room is cable equipped and comes with all the Disney Channels.